 Circleville, Ohio, in Pickaway county, is 25 miles S of Columbus, Ohio.
 The city is in the Columbus area.
-There are 13,485 residents in Circleville.

 Christopher Gist was the first European visitor to the present day city of Circleville.
 He visited the area on January 20, 1751.
 It was first settled around 1810.
 Circleville was built upon the circular portion of a large Indian earthwork and hence was named Circleville.
 The layout of the present day Circleville was prepared in 1837 by the Circleville Squaring Company.

-Circleville and nearby Attractions
+Circleville and Nearby Attractions